AnkitJha1998/Test-Clinic/README.md

 ## Radiologist and Pathologist
-Radiologist and Pathologist Have the same UP except that radiology is switched in pathology
+Radiologist and Pathologist Have the same UI except that radiology is switched in pathology

 <img width="480" alt="Home" src="https://user-images.githubusercontent.com/37044020/88452162-05fcb180-ce7a-11ea-90d5-51367a3dd39b.png">